-Always take maraviroc in combination with other anti-HIV medicines.
+Always take maraviroc in combination with other HIV medicines.

-If you take too much maraviroc, contact your local poison control center (1-800-222-1222) or go to the nearest hospital emergency room right away.
+If you take too much maraviroc, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

-For more information on how to take maraviroc, see the FDA drug label from DailyMed.
-(DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)
+For more information on how to take maraviroc, see the FDA drug label.

-If you forget to take maraviroc, take the next dose of maraviroc as soon as you remember it and then take your next scheduled dose at its regular time.
-If it is less than 6 hours before your next dose, do not take the missed dose.
-Wait and take the next dose at the regular time.
+If you miss a dose of maraviroc, take the missed dose as soon as you remember it.
+But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.

 More information about maraviroc is available: